linneagear/workoutTracker/README.md

 # Workout Tracker

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+I was provided with the front end code and was assigned to handle the server side.
+This Workout Tracker creates a Mongo database with a Mongoose schema and handles routes with Express.

 ## User Story